Fantastic Mr Fox

-This half term our focus will be on the Great Fire of London.
+This half term our focus will be on Fantastic Mr Fox and learning about animals.
 Below is a brief account of what we shall be covering and some important information for the rest of the term.

 A spelling sheet went home at the end of last half term but if you need another one, please just ask.
 The children are tested every Friday.